Install & Use Glances to monitor Ubuntu Server.

 Glances XML-RPC server is running on 0.0.0.0:61209

-You can now connect to the server machine on the client by using:
+You can then connect to the server from another terminal or system by running:

 $ glances -c SERVER_IP

-If you don't want to log in to the server, this is a great alternative.
-However, in order to obtain performance data from the remote system, both the remote/client computer must have glances installed.
+If you don't want to log in to the server, using Glances in server-client mode is a great alternative.
+However, to obtain performance data from the remote system, both the remote (server) and client computers must have Glances installed.

 sudo ufw reload